Smart devices in your home

 - Whenever possible, change any default passwords on the device to a secure and private password.
 If unsure, look up how to change the device settings on the manufacturer’s official website or contact their customer service centre.
 Learn how to create and remember strong passwords.

-- Ensure software updates are set to apply automatically on your device.
+- Make sure software updates are set to apply automatically on any devices.
 Learn about updates.

 - Follow all instructions when installing and configuring the settings for the device.